-Buffalo’s previous head coach, Maurice Linguist, left the Bulls this offseason to become an assistant on Kalen DeBoer’s staff at Alabama.
+Buffalo’s previous head coach, Maurice Linguist, left the Bulls last offseason to become an assistant on Kalen DeBoer’s staff at Alabama.
 That led to Pete Lembo taking over at Buffalo.

 What’s Buffalo Head Coach Pete Lembo’s Salary?